NTE PS5 Best Settings: 4K 60FPS Performance Guide

 If you see frame drops:

-- Disable Ray Tracing (should already be off)
+- Disable Ray Tracing (should already be off).

 If still stuttering: Contact NTE support.
 It’s likely a bug, not your PS5.

-PS5 Pro Performance settings:
+PS5 Pro test order:

 Game-Specific Settings: NTE’s Unique Options